JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

-her door, and she knows better than to make a smell of burning, and to have a lot of tinder to get rid of)–lights a fire, I say, to dry and iron the substitute dress after wringing it out, keeps the stained dress hidden (probably ON her), and is at this moment occupied in making away with it, in some convenient place, on that lonely bit of beach ahead of us.
+her door, and she knows better than to make a smell of burning, and to have a lot of tinder to get rid of)–lights a fire, I say, to dry and iron the substitute dress after wringing it out, keeps the stained dress hidden (probably _On_ her), and is at this moment occupied in making away with it, in some convenient place, on that lonely bit of beach ahead of us.
 I have traced her this evening to your fishing village, and to one particular cottage, which we may possibly have to visit, before we go